WICG/attribution-reporting-api/EVENT.md

 ### Registration requests

-Depending on the context in which it was made, requests may be eligible to register sources, triggers, source or triggers, or nothing, as indicated in the `Attribution-Reporting-Eligible` request header, which is a [structured dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries).
+Depending on the context in which it was made, a request is eligible to register sources, triggers, source or triggers, or nothing, as indicated in the `Attribution-Reporting-Eligible` request header, which is a [structured dictionary](https://www.rfc-editor.org/rfc/rfc8941.html#name-dictionaries).